Accredited Diploma Course Details

 It is also the only play therapy training programme, worldwide, that has been validated by clinical outcomes research.
 This provides a high degree of credibility with employers.
 The qualification gained will considerably enhance your CV.

-Phone either Monika Jephcott on 0044 1825 761143 or email: firstname.lastname@example.org or email@example.com for Career Guide & full Brochure.
-To download an application form click HERE (Word).
+Phone either Monika Jephcott on 0044 1825 761143 or email: email@example.com or firstname.lastname@example.org for Career Guide & full Brochure.
+To download an application form click HERE (Word), or HERE (pdf).

 Primary School Teachers/Assistants